Newsletter 154, November 2024

 Internally our focus is on upgrading the membership system and the website: Howard has taken responsibility for one and Graham the other.
 This is a great opportunity to improve the appearance and usability of our website which MPI recognises as an important resource.

 In case we don't have another newsletter before Christmas, thanks everyone for your work and support over the year.
-Have a relaxing time, and enjoy friends and family.
+Have a relaxing time with friends and family, and stay safe.

 Neil.